ethereum/hive/README.md

 # Contributions

 This project takes a different approach to code contributions than your usual FOSS project with well ingrained maintainers and relatively few external contributors.
-It is an experiment, whether it will work out or not is for the future to decide.
+It is an experiment.
+Whether it will work out or not is for the future to decide.

 We follow the [Collective Code Construction Contract (C4)](http://rfc.zeromq.org/spec:22/C4/), code